Join CCSD in Tuscany, Italy for the trip of a lifetime

 Transfer from Florence to Siena, Tuscany.

-A 55 mile scenic and challenging ride from Florence to Siena on the infamous Chianti road.
+A 60 mile scenic and challenging ride for cyclists, or a picturesque drive for non cyclists from Florence to Siena on the infamous Chianti road.
 On the way we stop for a splendid picnic lunch at a vineyard with a panoramic terrace overlooking the Greve valley, then continue toward Siena through the towns of Panzano, Castellina and the hilltop town of Montifioralle.
 We cruise downhill to our hotel just outside the ancient city walls to finish an exciting day in the saddle by relaxing in the tranquil garden at our hotel before heading into Siena to a restaurant hidden in the winding cobbled streets of Siena.

 For those wanting a well deserved rest there is the option to tour the historic, walled city of Siena with our local guide, a retired history teacher who was born and raised there.
 Afterwards, discover the local cuisine and wine or relax in the Piazza and watch the world go by.